Components

 Substitutes current edges by copies of them that are attached to the node.
 It can happen that an edge is not attached to the node if it is the result of an

-and, hence, it inherits edges from the operands.
-In that case, the new copied edges will be attached to the resultant node, replacing each previousnode1
+Operationand, hence, it inherits edges from the operands.
+In that case, the new copied edges will be attached to the resultant node, replacing each previousnode1ornode2with it (according to thenode1attribute of each axis).Used for in-place operations like

-and to (de)parameterize nodes.- Parameters
+permute_()orsplit_()and to (de)parameterize nodes.- Parameters:

 axis (list[int, str or Axis] or tuple[int, str or Axis], optional) – The edge attached to these axes will be reattached.
 If

-, all edges will be reattached.override (bool) – Boolean indicating if the new, reattached edges should also replace the corresponding edges in the node’s neighbours (
+None, all edges will be reattached.override (bool) – Boolean indicating if the new, reattached edges should also replace the corresponding edges in the node’s neighbours (

 Examples